-Matthew W. Magill...resides in Avondale, AZ with his wife, Melissa...participated in the 2013 Dodger Winter Development Program at Camelback Ranch - Glendale...coached at a youth clinic at the opening of the Dodgers Dreamfield at Reseda Park in January 2013...originally committed to play college baseball at Cal Poly San Luis Obispo...as a senior at Royal High School in Simi Valley in 2008, went 2-2 with a 1.44 ERA in 13 games (nine starts)...selected by the Dodgers in the 31st round of the 2008 First-Year Player Draft and signed by the club's current bullpen coach, Chuck Crim.
+Matthew W. Magill...Twitter: @magillmlb...Instagram: @magillmlb...resides in Oceanside, CA with his wife, Melissa...son, Maverick (2018)...participated in the 2013 Dodger Winter Development Program at Camelback Ranch - Glendale...coached at a youth clinic at the opening of the Dodgers Dreamfield at Reseda Park in January 2013...originally committed to play college baseball at Cal Poly San Luis Obispo...as a senior at Royal High School in Simi Valley in 2008, went 2-2 with a 1.44 ERA in 13 games (nine starts).

 Spent the season at Class AAA Albuquerque, where he made 12 starts and 24 relief apps...following the season pitched for Glendale in the prestigious Arizona Fall League (7g, 6gs, 2-3, 3.96, 25ip, 21h, 14bb, 21k)...on 12/2 was traded to the Reds in exchange for OF Chris Heisey.